-Molecular understanding of how telomeres protect DNA ends in fission yeast and mammals.
+- Molecular understanding of how telomeres protect DNA ends in fission yeast and mammals. - Functional roles of acquired tolerance in various physiological and pathological conditions. - Mechanism of retrotransposition and its impact on genomic instability in the mammalian genome. - Development of therapeutic strategies for cancer by elucidating the mechanisms of cellular senescence. - · Mechanism of genomic instability induced by chromosome end-to-end

-- conditions.

-- mammalian genome.

-- cellular senescence.

-- · Mechanism of genomic instability induced by chromosome end-to-end fusions